seaona/rust-essentials/README.md

 #### Compound Types
 - They can group multiple values into one type
     - **Tuple Type**: they have a fixed length, once declared cannot grow in size.
 We can use pattern matching to destructure a tuple.
 The tuple without any value is called unit.
     - **Array Type**: unlike tuples, every element of an array must have the same type.
 Arrays have a fixed length.
 Arrays are useful when you want your data allocated on the stack rather than the heap.
 A **vector** is similar type provided by the standard library, but it is allowed to grow in size.
+An array is a single chunk of memory of a known, fixed size that can be allocated on the stack.
+You can access elements of an array using indexing.
+    When you attempt to access an element using indexing, Rust will check that the index you’ve specified is less than the array length.
+If the index is greater than or equal to the length, Rust will panic.
+This check has to happen at runtime.
+This is an example of Rust’s memory safety principles in action.

+### Functions
+- Rust code uses **snake case** for functions and variable names: all letters are lowercase and underscodres separate words
+- To define a function we use `fn`
+- It does not matter the order of the functions, only that they are defined somewhere in a cope that can be seen by the caller
+- They can have **parameters**, special variables that are part of the function signature
+- The concrete values you provide for those parameters are called `arguments`
+- In function signatures, you must declare the type of each parameter

+#### Statements and Expressions
+- **Statements**: are instructions that perform some action and do not return a value. `let y = 6;`.
+Function definitions are also statements.
+Statements do no return values.
+- **Expressions**: evaluate to a resultant value.
+Calling a function or a macro is an expression, as well as a new scope block created with curly brackets.
+Expressions do not include ending semicolons.If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value.

+#### Functions with Return Values